-Our workshops, live and digital events, podcasts, stories and videos introduce you to people who are teaming up with neighbors to use, share and expand sustainable agricultural practices and improve streams and water quality.
-Learn first hand how diverse local partners are taking on challenges and creating successes, and how you can do the same.
+Our workshops, live and digital events, podcasts, stories and videos introduce you to people who are teaming up with neighbors to use, share and expand sustainable agriculture practices and improve streams and water quality.
+Learn how diverse partners are taking on challenges and creating successes, and how you can do the same.

 Connect With Local Groups

-Locally-led, neighbor to neighbor soil health & watershed groups are driving landscape scale change across the Upper Midwest.
-Use our visual directory to find active groups and talk with people who are working in landscapes or projects like yours.
-See websites and events for inspiration.
-Ask a question or meet in person.
+Locally led, neighbor to neighbor soil health and watershed groups are driving landscape scale change across the Upper Midwest.
+Use our directory to find active groups and reach out to people who are working in landscapes or projects like yours.
+Explore their websites and events for inspiration.
+Email, call or meet to energize your work.